Robin Hood’s Bay Museum

 The old Coroner's Room, converted from an old cottage by the Rev. Cooper in 1891, has displays about fishing and shipping in Bay including details of some of the many shipwrecks and rescues that have occurred here.
 Artefacts include items from the last lifeboat to be stationed in Bay and several models of some of the sailing ships associated with the village.

 Smuggling was once a flourishing activity in Bay.
-Read about who was involved (it may surprise you!) what was smuggled (that may be a surprise as well!) and see what contraband you can discover hidden about the person of the old fisherwife!
+Read about who was involved (it may surprise you!) what was smuggled (that may be a surprise as well!) and see what contraband you can discover hidden about the old fisherwife!

 Upstairs there are displays about the local Friendly Societies, including our prize possessions, the original banner of the Robin Hood and Little John Friendly Society and an original Robin Hood’s Bay Halfpenny!
-1000 years of Fylingdales history is described with the aid of a series of old maps, and a new display for 2022 of ‘Ships in Bottles’ made locally.
+1000 years of Fylingdales history is described with the aid of a series of old maps, and a recent display of ‘Ships in Bottles’ made locally.

 In the old mortuary are artefacts depicting life in and around the village over the centuries, 'from the cradle to the grave'.